Gandi/wagtail-oauth2/docs/source/users/oauth2_settings.rst

 and builds a python dict or raises a `PermissionDenied` error.

-Basically, this method is about fetching some information on the user loaded using OAuth2.0 API and decide to grant the user to logged in, and to get the role of that user.
+Basically, this method is about fetching some information on the user loaded using OAuth2.0 API and deciding to grant the user to log in, and to get the role of that user.

 The userinfo dict contains the following keys: